 \subsection{System Overview}

 As shown in Fig. \ref{system_structure}, we consider a steadily moving vehicular platoon on the highway.
 Denote vehicles within the platoon as $\mathcal{K}=\{1, 2, \cdots, k, \cdots, K\}$ with $K$ representing the number of vehicles, which can partially or fully offload their computation-intensive tasks to other platoon members.
 On the other hand, they can also serve as computing nodes processing the tasks offloaded by other platoon members to them.
 To differentiate the two roles of each vehicle, we denote the computing node set as $\mathcal{N}=\{1, 2, \cdots, n, \cdots, N\}$ with $N=K$.
-The distance between any two adjacent vehicles in the platoon is assumed to be equal and it is denoted by $d_v$.
-According to the intelligent driver model (IDM) of \cite{HuangR2017} is already capable of satisfying this.
+The distance between any two adjacent vehicles in the platoon is assumed to be equal.
+We note that this assumption is reasonable because the commercially available cooperative adaptive cruise control (CACC) of \cite{HuangR2017} is already capable of satisfying this.
 Furthermore, the distance is velocity-dependent \cite{Jia2014, Treiber2000}

 where $d_0$ is the minimum intra-platoon spacing, $v$ is the driving velocity, $t_0$ is the desired time headway, and $v_m$ is the maximum speed.